gvsolver

 Closing

 We no longer operate commercially.
-From the beginning, our motivation was solving poker in real time and reach superhuman performance in the actual most competitive games in the world.
+From the beginning, our motivation was to solve poker in real-time and reach superhuman performance in the actual most competitive games in the world.
 We accomplished this mission.

 - Brown, N., Sandholm, T. (2018).
 Superhuman AI for heads-up no-limit poker: Libratus beats top professionals.
 Science 359 (6374), 418–424.